ibpdas/valueline/README.md

 Public sector leaders care deeply about outcomes, but the link between data work and real impact is often unclear.

-Foundational activities matter, yet their contribution to maturity and outcomes is hard to see.
+Foundational activities are essential, yet their contribution to maturity and outcomes is hard to see.

 That leads to unclear expectations, late value signals and uneven support.

-**ValueLine brings together a causal model, a simple dashboard and a lightweight methodology that show where value is emerging, where maturity is shifting and where leadership action is needed.**
+**ValueLine brings together a causal model, an action focussed dashboard and a lightweight methodology that show where value is emerging, where maturity is shifting and where leadership action is needed.**

-It provides a plain-English line of sight from **foundations → maturity → outcomes**, showing what’s changing, why results move at different speeds, and what to focus on now, next and later.
+It turns data strategy into something live and usable, showing where value is emerging and what leaders need to focus on now, next and later.

 ---